 The point is to have “safe” water in your water tank, not 100% disinfected water.

 It’s nearly impossible to completely kill every living organism in an RV water tank just by pouring bleach into it.
 Instead, you just want water that won’t make you sick and water still tolerable to drink.
 How much bleach that will be is completely up to you.

 Some RVers actually add a tablespoon of bleach to their water tank at every refill just for good measure.
 Bleach at this low level is perfectly safe to drink, and you probably won’t even notice it.
 In fact, many water districts add a light amount of bleach just to kill off pathogens at a small degree.
 If you swam in a swimming pool, you’ve already ingested or absorbed bleach.

 If you believe your water tank is heavily polluted with bacteria and algae, then certainly use more bleach.
 It won’t hurt any part of your RV to do so.
 You should not drink this water considering how much contamination it already has.
 This is a case where you want to set it for several hours and drain.

 Can I Use Any Kind of Bleach?

-    Get common household liquid bleach.
-Clorox Beach in a one-gallon jug

-    (see it on Amazon) is perfect.
-Any brand will do as long as it’s regular

-    household liquid bleach.
+Yes, common household liquid bleach is what all RVers use.
+Clorox Beach in a one-gallon jug (see it on Amazon) is perfect.
+Any brand will do as long as it’s regular household liquid bleach.